rhysd/git-messenger.vim/README.md

 This plugin shows the message of the last commit in a 'popup window'.
 The popup window is implemented in

-- Floating window on Neovim 0.4 or later
+- Floating window on Neovim (0.4 or later)
-- Preview window on Vim 8+ or Neovim 0.3 or earlier
+- Preview window on Vim (8 or later) or Neovim (0.3 or earlier)

 The floating window is definitely recommended since it can shows the information near the cursor.